-A benefit of using nested groups is that messages you post to the parent group are also posted to the child groups, assuming the child group's posting permissions allow it.
+A benefit of using nested groups is that messages you post to the parent group are also posted to the child group if the child group's posting permissions allow it.
 Also, if you have multiple parent groups that contain the same child group, you can add or remove members from the parent groups by editing the child group.

-Enter the name of the group you want to add to the parent group.
+- Enter the name of the group you want to add to the parent group.
 Note: Use commas to separate multiple group names.